ComradDoge/DogeEU4/README.md

 - AI is much MORE aggressive in declaring wars.
 Define value 200>400
 - TEST: Player will be (directly) less targeted just because its a player
 - Tuned down in previous patches already, but mentioning here that the galore of AI condotierri is less now than previously
+- Supply Depot costs 10>25 and lasts for 5>10 years

 Other
 - Casus Belli: Excomunication AE 50%>75%